What is discontinued operations and products coverage?

 When mergers, acquisitions and business closings occur and operations are discontinued, or when a sole proprietorship becomes a partnership or limited liability company, the liability of the defunct organization often continues.
-In some cases, unforeseen liabilities arise even years after the business changes or closes and discontinued operations insurance is rarely explored.
-Discontinued operations insurance and speaking to qualified lawyer are important to consider as long as products or completed services are still “on the market”, because both past and present organizations may be liable for defects, damages, bodily injury and or destruction of property.
+In some cases, unforeseen liabilities arise even years after the business changes or closes, and discontinued operations insurance is rarely explored.
+Discontinued operations insurance and speaking to qualified lawyer are important to consider as long as products or completed services are still “on the market”, because both past and present organizations may be liable for defects, damages, bodily injury, or property damage.

 Discontinued Operations Coverage and Considerations

 When you stop purchasing insurance to cover your business, you will no longer be protected against defence or indemnity costs from events occurring after the policy was cancelled.
 When businesses become partnerships or joint ventures, new insurance policies often do not cover current and past partnerships or joint ventures that are not listed on the policy as named insureds.

 On the other hand, owners that close a business should consider purchasing discontinued operations insurance, which covers damages that occur after their insurance policy had been cancelled for ceased activity or when it changes through merger, acquisition or change in legal status.
 These policies are typically offered for a declining percentage of the annual premium to cover potential problems.
 Discontinued operations insurance purchased during the first year of coverage may cost nearly the same as the policy, but discontinued operations insurance premium will continue to decrease in year two, year three, and so on.